 The Dell U2718Q and the LG 27UK650 both have very similar performance.
 They are both very good monitors for gaming.
-The Dell U2718Q has slightly better ergonomics which makes it easier to place the monitor comfortably while gaming, whereas the LG 27UK650 has marginally better refresh rate since it includes the Freesync implementation of the variable refresh rate to eliminate tearing and is also flicker-free.
+The Dell U2718Q has slightly better ergonomics, which makes it easier to place the monitor comfortably while gaming, whereas the LG 27UK650 has marginally better refresh rate since it includes the FreeSync implementation of the variable refresh rate to eliminate tearing.
+It's also flicker-free.

 If you've got a bright office and work closely with others, the LG 27U650 is a better choice, but if you play games in a dark room sitting directly in front, then the Samsung CHG70 is a better choice.
 The LG 27UK650 has better resolution and much better vertical and horizontal viewing angle which make better for office use.
-On the other hand, the Samsung CHG70 has better refresh rate and input lag and which make it better for gaming.
-The Samsung CHG70 also has better blacks due to better contrast and local dimming support and better HDR performance.
+On the other hand, the Samsung CHG70 has better refresh rate and input lag which make it better for gaming.
+The Samsung CHG70 also has better blacks.

 The LG 27UK650 is better than the LG 27UD68P-B. The LG 27UK650 supports HDR, although it doesn't benefit much from it.
 The LG 27UK650 also has a faster pixel response time, resulting in a smaller blur trail when you play fast action games.
 In most other areas, the two monitors offer similar performance.